The Center for the Study of Science Fiction is pleased to offer a substantial

 the Fall semester (late-August each year).

-The Award consists of a substantial amount of money (sufficient to cover most
+The Award consists of a substantial amount of money (sufficient to cover the

-educational expenses for a year) funded by a generous donor who supports science
+cost of several courses or other appropriate expenses for a given year) funded by a generous donor who supports science

 fiction, plus a $100 tuition reduction for the